 Resistors are out to get ya

-Resistors in op-amp feedback loops tend to behave in unexpected ways.
-PCB ground planes come with gotchas too.
+Resistors in op-amp circuits tend to behave in unexpected ways.
+PCB ground planes come with similar gotchas, too.

 If you dabble in electronics, you know that some components exhibit markedly undesirable electrical characteristics that can get in the way of your designs.
 For example, electrolytic capacitors have a fair amount of internal resistance that makes them unsuitable for decoupling power supply lines for digital chips.